Mar01/LARBS/README.md

 ### Use at your own risk.

-marbs.sh will set up /dev/sda with LUKS on LVM, marbs-nocrypt.sh will not.
+marbs.sh will set up /dev/sda with LVM on LUKS, marbs-nocrypt.sh will not.